rdvl97/portal3DS/README.md

 *Shoot red and blue portals using the Left and Right triggers.
 *Jumping is now the A button.
 *Picking up cubes is now done by holding X button.
+*Looking around is done by dragging stylus across touch screen.

+##Known Issues
+*Only first world playable without random crashing.
+*First level crashes if you fall out of the world.
+*Respawning causes the game to hang.
+*You can flip your head upside down.